25 Million Lives Saved

 Results and Impact

 Over the past 18 years, PEPFAR has had [616 KB].
-As of September 30, 2020, PEPFAR supported lifesaving antiretroviral treatment (ART) for nearly 17.2 million people, helping secure the health and welfare of the family.
-PEPFAR has enabled 2.8 million babies to be born HIV-free to mothers living with HIV.
-The program has provided critical care and support for 6.7 million orphans, vulnerable children, and their caregivers so they can survive and thrive.
+As of September 30, 2021, PEPFAR supported life-saving antiretroviral treatment (ART) for nearly 19 million people, helping secure the health and welfare of families PEPFAR has enabled 2.8 million babies to be born HIV-free to mothers living with HIV.
+The program has provided critical care and support for 7.1 million orphans, vulnerable children, and their caregivers so they can survive and thrive.

 PEPFAR has helped prevent HIV infection in men and boys, including by supporting 27.7 million voluntary medical male circumcisions in east and Southern Africa.
 Since 2015, new HIV diagnoses among adolescent girls and young women have declined in all geographic areas implementing the PEPFAR-led DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored, and Safe) public-private partnership, new HIV diagnoses among adolescent girls and young women declined by 25 percent or more in nearly all of the regions implementing DREAMS across 10 high-burden African countries.

 PEPFAR’s investments also strengthen the systems that drive effective, efficient, and sustainable health care.
 PEPFAR has helped train 340,000 health care workers to deliver and improve HIV care and other health services, creating a lasting health system for partner countries to confront other current and future health challenges.